 Six of our members attended the Northeast Cohousing Summit in Amherst Massachusetts from September 21-23, 2018.
 They returned with lots of new ideas gathered from the conference sessions and cohousing community tours, and especially from the full and half day intensive workshops.
 They shared these insights at our first learning session, held on Sunday October 14th from 3:00-5:30pm at Activity Haven Senior Centre, 180 Barnardo Ave, Peterborough.
 You can read more detailed reports about the summit from the various participants and watch a video of our impressions of it on this page.

 Members of our group held a series of “Cafe Conversations” about cohousing over the last few months — informal, small-group chats at the Silver Bean Cafe in Peterborough.
-We shared our thoughts on cohousing with lots of people who stopped by, and we hope to continue this series or something like it in the fall.
+We shared our thoughts on cohousing with lots of people who stopped by, and we hope to continue this series or something like it in the future.

 The summer social on August 11th at Kris and Marc’s place was a wonderful opportunity to get to know each other outside of meetings.
 We strolled the land, circled the table for a great meal, and circled chairs by the pond for lots of good conversation.
 Then we gathered in the porch, where the guitar, harmonica and drums came out, and music filled the air.